provectus/kafka-ui/configuration/configuration/dynamic-configuration.md

 By default, kafka-ui does not allow to change its configuration in runtime.
-When application is started it reads configuration from system env, config files (ex. application.yaml) and jvm arguments (set by -D).
+When application is started it reads configuration from system env, config files (ex. application.yaml) and jvm arguments (set by `-D`).
 Once configuration was read it treated as immutable and won't be refreshed even if config sourse (ex. file) was changed.

-But since version 0.6 we added an ability to change cluster configs in runtime.
-This option is disabled by default and should be implicitly be enabled.
+Since version 0.6 we added an ability to change cluster configs in runtime.
+This option is disabled by default and should be implicitly enabled.
 To enable it, you should set `DYNAMIC_CONFIG_ENABLED` env property to `true` or add `dynamic.config.enabled: true` property to your yaml config file.

 Sample docker compose configuration: